Parish Hall

 - Judo

 A building of this age is not without its problems in this day and age.
 In particular modern expectations for kitchen facilities and toilets, including toilets for the disabled, far exceed those that were relevant at the time the hall was built.
-Converting and adding facilities, is not easy, and is expensive, but it was addressed by a team of volunteers during 2001 and now we have super new toilets and disabled facilities - but lost a small meeting room to provide the space.
-In 2002 the volunteers re-fitted the kitchen.
+Converting and adding facilities, is not easy, and is expensive, but has been addressed by a team of volunteers during the past decades and the hall now has super new toilets and disabled facilities - but lost a small meeting room to provide the space - a re-fitted the kitchen, new windows, and most recently a rearranged cloakroom , redecoration and a new ceiling.

-Parish Hall including Ann Roberson (nee Kircher) who writes:
+of the Parish Hall including Ann Roberson (nee Kircher) who

-receptions after the church ceremony up the hill." and Teresa who writes
+the church ceremony up the hill." and Teresa who writes "It

 The Parish Hall is distinct from the new Church Centre behind St Anne's Church.